austinslatey/Toppers_Research/README.md

 #### Drawbacks
 - Initial import from other apps can be fiddly (not theme-specific).
 - Best for 2.0; older themes may need light support.

+# Recommendations

+### Top Pick for Wokiee Theme:
+Avis Product Options is the best fit due to its flawless integration, no-code setup, and native-like styling with Wokiee’s design.
+Its conditional logic enhances Wokiee’s variant system for toppers without clashing.

+### Budget-Friendly:
+Easify ($9.99/month) offers similar ease and strong Wokiee compatibility, ideal for cost-conscious setups.

+### Live Previews:
+If toppers require live previews (e.g., visualizing custom designs), Zepto is strong but may need slight CSS tweaks for Wokiee’s grid.

+### Balanced Option:
+Globo is a solid middle ground for price and flexibility, with excellent support for Wokiee’s dynamic sections.